 Caltech B.S.
 Electrical Engineering

-Alice Brooks graduated from the Massachusetts Institute of Technology in 2010 with a BS in Mechanical Engineering.
-She received her Masters in Mechanical Engineering Design from Stanford in June 2012.
-While a student at Stanford, Alice spent six months working at Nest Labs.
+Alice graduated from the Massachusetts Institute of Technology in 2010 with a B.S. in Mechanical Engineering.
+She received her Masters in Mechanical Engineering from Stanford in June 2012.
+She has also interned at Nest Labs.